Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 4. Qualifications for Train Driver In Australia

-If you are interested in becoming a train driver, then you must fulfill the following qualifications:
+If you are interested in becoming a train driver, then you must fulfil the following qualifications:

 18 years or above.

-Pass a category 1 medical and specific pre-employment checks for rail and operator roles.
+Pass a category one medical and specific pre-employment checks for rail and operator roles.
 Candidates may need to undergo vision and hearing assessments, showcase physical capability, and pass periodic drug and breath screenings.

 Attend a traineeship program to gain experience as a train driver

 A valid driver's license.